SkyeVault/Main/README.md

 What I’m Working On

-- Automating cloud security with AWS and Python
+- Automating cloud security with AWS and Rust
 - Integrating security testing into CI/CD pipelines
 - Expanding DevSecOps best practices for scalable cloud applications